its-discreeeet/Assertain---Automated-Assertion-Test-Extraction-Tool/README.md

 - Flask : https://github.com/pallets/flask
 - Requests : https://github.com/psf/requests

-Paste them directly to see the results
+Use repositories like these to see results